AndrewH-72/Software_Engineering_Project/README.md

 - login is linked to database

 Needs Changing:
-- code from contacts is reused and shows all information - not good for passwords
+- some code from the contacts assignment is repurposed and has some features that don't transfer well